NarenderSD/VastraCraft/README.md

 ## 🙏 Thanks

-Thank you for using and supporting Premium Tailoring Website!
+Thank you for using and supporting VastraCraft!
 If you love it, please star the repo and share with others.

 ---